Our History

 1976

-Pastor James Booth
+James Booth

 Pastor Booth was a lively speaker, and his wife, June, occasionally played the accordion in church.
 Missionettes, was added to the children's programs for girls in addition to Royal Rangers that had already been started for boys.
 Both programs were a priority during their tenure.
 A new brick sign was constructed at the corner of 8th & Chestnut with the name of the church and other details.

-Assistant Pastor,
+Assistant Pastor:

-Al Hazelton
+* Al Hazelton (1977-1984)

 1979

-Rev. Gary Sherman
+Gary Sherman

 Gary and Jan Sherman enjoyed people and Gary especially enjoyed telling a good joke.
 The church grew under his leadership, not only due to Gary's enjoyable personality, but also because of his focus on prayer.